The MiSo Lab Team

 ymendiol@u.rochester.edu

-Yuliahnna is a Junior double majoring in Neuroscience and Psychology.
+Yuliahnna is a senior double majoring in Neuroscience and Psychology.
 She is from San Antonio, Texas, and her interest surrounds how children from minority groups develop socially when faced with learning disabilities or being academically accelerated.

 Yuliahnna’s Seasonal Treat: fresh fruit cups + time in the sun!